The Battle on the Ivory Road.

 The matchlockmen took aim, shot and the rest of us ran.
 I felt curiously elated, my terror replaced by a mix of joy and anger.
 We went at them, killed those who fled and stabbed the wounded crawling on the ground.

 I was still under the illusion that we had broken them completely.
 The cannibals ran from us and kept running until they reached the edge of the forest.
 There they stopped.
 A booming voice thundered across the plain from somewhere beneath the trees.
 A commanding voice unlike anything I had heard from the cannibals.
-In fact, they all suddenly grow ominously quiet.
+In fact, they all suddenly grew ominously quiet.

 Then we heard lashes and moans of pain.